raymondworkshop/raymondworkshop.github.io/_posts/slides.md

 #### November, 2021 - A summary on factoid Question Answering (QA)
 * Check out the summary on [Question Answering](https://github.com/muyun/dev.nllp/blob/master/docs/question-answering.pdf)

-#### June, 2021 - An introduction and the related experiments on Natural Legal Language Processing (at HK)
+#### June, 2021 - An introduction and the related experiments on Natural Legal Language Processing
 * Check out the introduction and the related experiments on [NLP in legal domain](https://github.com/muyun/dev.nllp/blob/master/docs/nllp-20210618.pdf)
-    - The unstructured legal texts are not only commercial ones, but also   judgments, scholarly articles, arguments an pleadings
+    - The unstructured legal texts are not only commercial ones, but also judgments, scholarly articles, arguments and pleadings

 #### Nov 24, 2019 - My slide on Japan in views of culture at HKU SPACE
 * Check out the views [Japan in views of culture](https://drive.google.com/open?id=1pxve4i0LEUI8Vyv14BEAUQD_2UsKusw74gt32sZRxso)